muratk5n/thirdwave/en/2016/08/deep-learning-general-ai.md

-# Deep Learning, General AI
+# Is Deep Learning, AI Overhyped?

+François Chollet

 [Answering the question "is deep learning overhyped?"]
 In many respects, it is.
 For sure, the recent successes of deep learning have